 The good news is that, after a period of elimination and gut healing, there are many foods that you will be able to add back into your diet.
 Depending on how many foods you are sensitive to and how damaged your gut is when you begin eliminating foods, the amount of time you’ll need to wait before reintroducing those foods will vary.
 Everyone starts from a different place, and your own timeline may be different than the next person’s.

-Before reintroducing foods to your diet, I suggest eliminating that food completely for a period of 3-6 months.
-One study from the Journal of Laboratory and Clinical Medicine looked at the half-lives of IgG antibodies in patients with immunodeficiencies and found that the total half life of IgG antibodies was 25.8 days.
-A half life refers to the amount of time required for a substance to be reduced to one-half of its previous level.
+Before reintroducing foods to your diet, I suggest eliminating that food completely for a period of three to six months.
+One study from the Journal of Laboratory and Clinical Medicine looked at the half-lives of IgG antibodies in patients with immunodeficiencies, and found that the total half-life of IgG antibodies was 25.8 days.
+[11] A half-life refers to the amount of time required for a substance to be reduced to one-half of its previous level.
 Therefore, we can infer that it will take a period of several months for the antibodies to be fully eliminated from your body.

 You will also want to make sure that your gut is healed by incorporating nourishing foods and addressing any gut infections that you may have.
 When you feel that your symptoms have abated, and you are ready to reintroduce some previously reactive foods, be sure to go slowly, introducing one food at a time to see how you feel.

-In general, I believe that most people with Hashimoto’s should stay gluten free.
-Though there are some people that seem to be able to add gluten back into their diets without incident, the majority of people will experience adverse reactions and seem to fare better on a gluten free diet.
+In general, I believe that most people with Hashimoto’s should stay on a gluten-free diet.
+Though there are some people that seem to be able to add gluten back into their diets without incident, the majority of people will experience adverse reactions and seem to fare better on a gluten-free diet.

 Similarly, dairy seems to be problematic for most people with Hashimoto’s, and I generally recommend that they continue to eliminate all dairy products from their diets.
 If you feel you’ve healed to a point where your gut can handle it, you can try adding in a small amount of dairy and note how you feel.